 Because of the pioneering nature of its design, the SkyDome was much more expensive to build than had been anticipated, leading to acrimony between the architect's firm and the City of Toronto.
 This was quickly forgotten when the Blue Jays began a period of tremendous success shortly after moving into their new building in mid-1989.
 They won an AL East Division title that year, and again in 1991, then back-to-back World Series titles in 1992 and 1993.
-In 1991, the Jays were the first team to attract 4 million fans to their games, and they repeated that figure the next two season.
-The 1994 strike had a huge negative impact on attendance however, and the Jays have not topped 3 million since, nor 2.5 million since 1997.
+In 1991, the Jays were the first team to attract 4 million fans to their games, and they repeated that figure the next two seasons.
+The 1994 strike had a huge negative impact on attendance however, and the Jays did not top 3 million again until 2016.
+Inded, from 1998 to 2012, they were below 2.5 million each year.

 The ballpark tends to favor hitters over pitchers, but only slightly, with a park factor of 104 which ranked it 11th among 30 major league parks in 2010.
-Because it is largely enclosed, wind and cold are not as significant a factor as they usually are for ballparks in northern climates.
+Because it is largely enclosed, wind and cold are not as significant a factor as they usually are for ballparks in northern climates, and the ball tends to travel well, especially with the roof closed, favoring home run hitters.
 The most famous baseball moment in SkyDome history is Game 6 of the 1993 World Series, when Joe Carter hit a three-run walk-off home run off the Philadelphia Phillies' Mitch Williams to give the Jays their second World Championship.
 The SkyDome was the site of the 1991 All-Star Game, won 4-2 by the American League squad.
 It has also hosted first-round games of the World Baseball Classic in 2009.